tjfulle/matmodlab/_sources/intro/environment.txt

    When specifying environment settings in a user environment file, the setting must have the same type as the default.
-If the default is a list, the user setting is inserted in the list.
+If the default is a list, the user setting is inserted in to the default list.
 If the default is a dictionary, it is updated with the user setting.

 IO Settings
 -----------